d2pro/vue-heroicons/README.md

 ## Acknowledgements

-This project is inspired by and based on [vue-awesome](https://github.com/Justineo/vue-awesome) and [react-icons](https://github.com/react-icons/react-icons).
+This project is inspired by and based on .

 &nbsp;

 ## License

 This project is [MIT](LICENSE) licensed.
-Icons are taken from [other projects](#supported-icon-packs), so check the license of each accordingly.
+Icons are taken from [Heroicons](https://heroicons.dev/), so check the license of that project accordingly.